Written by Jonathan Richter

 Figuring out how various systems and data can interact and streamline business processes has become increasingly important.
-Historically, BPI wasn’t something small businesses might encounter, but this is changing with the rise in popularity and accessibility of third-party software systems.
+Historically, BPI wasn’t something small businesses might encounter.
+But this is changing with the rise in popularity and accessibility of third-party software systems.

 However, achieving integration between systems can be surprisingly difficult.
 The applications and data structures an organization uses might not have been developed with connectivity in mind.
-Furthermore, as an organization grows their business processes and systems tend to get more complex.
+Furthermore, as an organization grows their business rules and systems tend to get more complex.

 All these variables can add up and make integration challenging, both technically and conceptually.
 When it comes to integration, you need an application that is flexible, secure, and scalable.
 That’s why Winnona Partners helps organizations conceive of and implement this type of infrastructure from day one.